joelaul/fantabstic/README.md

 # fantabstic

-a multimodal tab notebook for guitarists, composers, and educators
+a multimodal tab notebook for guitarists and educators